Research Spotlight: Nutritional Support for Kidney Health

 Introduction

-A peer reviewed case study in Frontiers in Pediatrics describes the recovery of a patient with Minimal Change Disease who had progressed to dialysis.
-The supportive regimen included intradialytic nutrition, albumin infusions, and two dietary supplements provided by Chris Ruiz, founder of ZETA FX and Bloom Bioscience.
-These formulations, Hydro Life and Revita Life, were designed to help support oxidative balance, maintain glycocalyx integrity, and restore osmotic pressure.
+A peer reviewed case report archived in the US National Institutes of Health (NIH) PubMed Central describes the recovery of a patient with Minimal Change Disease who had progressed to dialysis.
+The report, also published in Frontiers in Pediatrics, details a supportive regimen that included intradialytic nutrition, albumin infusions, and two dietary supplements developed by Chris Ruiz, founder of ZETA FX and Bloom Bioscience.
+These formulations Hydro Life and Revita Life were designed to help support oxidative balance, maintain glycocalyx integrity, and restore osmotic pressure.

 Understanding Kidney Stress and Symptoms